 Breathe in the Earth

 Our forests are a place of inclusion which our world so desperately needs in these troubling times.
-To quote Henry David Thoreau, “For I’d rather be thy child And pupil, in the Forest wild, Than be the king of men elsewhere.”
+To quote the author of Walden:

 If you’re lucky like me, you will discover a place where you can sit in a tree on a low-hanging branch and rest your back against its wide trunk.
 I like to burrow as deep inside the tree as possible so I am hidden from view.